anope/website/upgrading.md

 0. Replace the `nickserv/access` privilege in operator accounts with the `nickserv/cert` privilege.

+0. Replace the `nickserv/confirm` privilege in operator accounts with the `nickserv/confirm/register` and `nickserv/confirm/email` privileges.

 0. Replace the `nickserv/saset/kill` privilege in operator accounts with the `nickserv/saset/protect` privilege.

 0. Add the `global/queue` and `global/server` privileges to operator accounts with the `global/global` privilege.